 Topic No. 257: Minimum Heat Requirements

 Heat is an essential housing service that a landlord is required by law to provide to all tenants.
-The San Francisco Housing Code requires that a permanent heating source be provided that is capable of maintaining a temperature of at least 68 degrees Fahrenheit in all habitable rooms, excluding bathrooms and hallways.
-The Housing Code specifically requires this level of heat to be provided 13 hours a day, from 5 AM to 11 AM and also from 3 PM to 10 PM.
-The landlord does not comply with these requirements by allowing or providing portable space heaters.
+The San Francisco Housing Code, as amended January 20, 2020, establishes minimum heating requirements for residential rental units.
+In all residential rental units except for hotel rooms, the San Francisco Housing Code requires that a permanent heating source be provided that is capable of maintaining a minimum room temperature of 70 degrees Fahrenheit at a point three feet above the floor in all habitable rooms, excluding bathrooms and hallways.
+When the heating facilities are not under the control of the tenant, the landlord must provide that heat 24 hours a day.
+If the rental unit is a residential hotel room, the landlord must provide a permanent heating source capable of maintaining a minimum room temperature of 68 degrees Fahrenheit for 13 hours a day, from 5 AM to 11 AM and also from 3 PM to 10 PM.
+The landlord does not comply with these heating requirements by allowing or providing portable space heaters.

 If the landlord does not provide the minimum amount of heat and/or an approved heating system, the tenant should contact a building inspector at the Department of Building Inspection.
 If the landlord is not in compliance with the heating requirements, the inspector will issue a Notice of Violation ordering the landlord to provide adequate heat with an approved heating source within a certain period of time.